jsilvela/kubecon-webapp-cnpg/README.md

 a RDBMS for storage would be:

 - Either install PostgreSQL locally, or get a dockerized version and do port forwarding
-- Write the application on bare metal or dockerize it
+- Write the application to execute natively or dockerize it
 - Avoid using the `postgres` superuser in your webapp.
 Create a custom user with only the necessary permissions
-- Use schema migration tools to capture changes in dev, and commit them to your code repo
+- Use schema migration tools to capture DB changes in dev, and commit them to your code repo so your team can update and apply on their DB's
 - Following 12-factor app recommendations, pass the DB credentials as environment variables to the application